-We are now accepting applications for Summer & Fall 2019, please get your application in ASAP.
+We are now accepting applications for Summer 2020.

 Internships are available in the fall (August-December), spring (January-May), and summer (May-August) – interns must agree to complete the entire semester with us (a week off for fall/spring break or a summer vacation is acceptable).
-Interns are required to attend our quarterly Volunteer Training, complete the online ACASA modules and mandated reporter certifications, consent to a background check, and sign various paperwork with the Center in order to work with our clients.
+Interns are required to attend our quarterly Volunteer Training (held on a weekend), complete the online ACASA modules and mandated reporter certifications, consent to a background check, and sign various paperwork with the Center in order to work with our clients.
 Developing an individualized work plan and turning in weekly timesheets are also a requirement.
 Since we are a non-profit, all internships are unpaid.

 If you are not ready to commit to an internship with the Center, but are still interested in getting involved, please consider volunteering – we only ask our hotline volunteers to donate as little as one shift per month, and that they volunteer with us for at least four months after training.
 This is another way to support survivors of sexual assault in our community, as well as a way to become better skilled in crisis intervention.

-For more information about either program, please contact our Victim Services Coordinator at Karen@nwasexualassault.org.
+For more information about either program, please contact our Client Services Director at email@example.com.
 You can also view our checklist below, which summarizes the application and qualification process to become a Center Intern.

 If you are ready to apply, all you need to do is complete the form below: